sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 description: Now that your workflow is set up, business rules are integrated and visibility scenario is configured, run your workflow and visualize it.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-cloud-platform-business-application]
+tags: [ tutorial>beginner, products>sap-business-technology-platform]
-primary_tag: products>sap-cloud-platform
+primary_tag: products>sap-workflow-management
 ---